Business line of credit requirements checklist on a lender's desk

 What credit score do I need for a business line of credit?

-Bank LOCs require 680+ personal FICO (720+ for best rates).
+Bank LOCs require 680+ FICO (720+ for best rates).
 Online lenders typically accept 600+.
-Your business credit score — Paydex 80+ or Experian Intelliscore 76+ — is a secondary factor but strengthens applications significantly, especially at bank-tier institutions.
+Business credit score, Paydex 80+ or Experian Intelliscore 76+, strengthens applications significantly.

 How long does my business need to be operating?

-Banks and SBA programs require 2+ years of operating history — this is a hard cutoff, not a soft preference.
-Online lenders and fintech platforms may accept 6–12 months.
-For options under 12 months in business, see our new business LOC guide.
+Banks and SBA require 2+ years, a hard cutoff, not soft preference.
+Online lenders accept 6–12 months.
+See our new business LOC guide for under-12-month options.

 What annual revenue is required?